The Queen's Theatre, 209 Great Brunswick Street, Now Pearse Street, Dublin, Ireland

 John Billington, Tom Glenny, Joseph Eldred, Mrs

-Rousby (see below), besides many of the best music hall
+Rousby (see right), besides many of the best music hall

 Right - Clara and Wybert Rousby - Conceive, ye pitiable beings who have not yet seen the original of our description, an actress possessing a charming presence - a fascinating manner - a voice clear, sweet, and resonant as marriage bells - wondrous power of pouring forth silvery peals of refreshingly natural laughter, and a graceful and unaffected style of acting - then you will have some idea of Mrs Rousby.
 The Era, London, Sunday, 8 October 1876 - Courtesy John Culme.